gorakraj/earlyexit_onnx/README.md

 The onnx export for paper 1 is nearly complete - there are just some parts of msdnet that need to be adapted for it to work.
 Error messages will be included as well.

 Paper 8 also has some issues sourcing TinyImageNet and running it (section 5.4 in the github repo).
 The LISTA-stop stage 2 training also does not seem to work (section 5.1).
+Redownload the files from https://github.com/xinshi-chen/l2stop (some files too big to upload to github) but save the onnx_2 file elsewhere and add it after.

 **Useful Notes:**